-Lalita discovered her artistic abilities as a young adult during the final year of her Philosophy degree.
+Lalita Hamill is a professional fine artist living in Langley, BC, Canada.
+She discovered her artistic abilities as a young adult during the final year of her Philosophy degree at the University of Victoria.
 Subsequent years of drawing led to four years of study at the Vancouver Academy of Art, where she received instruction by classically trained painters.

 For over 30 years, Mark Anthony's great passion for artistic tradition complimented with his own strong European roots has lead him into a career in representational drawing based on the poetic charm of the old-world European studio.
 His professional history includes owning and operating a small Alberta based portrait studio/gallery, working with private, historical and municipal heritage projects, and teaching hundreds of students of all levels in the grand tradition of observational and classical drawing.
 Currently, Mark teaches regular classes in fundamental studies, traditional drawing and portraiture, on the North Shore.